thirteendian/myblog/posts/Fonts_in_this_blog.md

 date: '2022-09-16'
 label: blog
 ---
 <p class="intro">
     Unfortunately, the trend of ligature was disappeared after early PC has been developed, because they tend to handle typefaces in the way of single character.
     After TeX Program leaded a new trend of ligature, it indirectly caused the development of OpenType.
-This blog is managed to use Wyld® font by David Manthey, designed to match the font used in "The Practical Surveyor", which is open-source and belongs to series of <em>Caslon</em> font from 17th Century.
+    This blog is managed to use Wyld® font by David Manthey, designed to match the font used in "The Practical Surveyor", which is open-source and belongs to series of Caslon font from 17th Century.
     However, this TrueType font need to be firstly converted into new standard OpenType, and of course plenty of re-encodings and adjustments are required.
     This article described my process of modifying the ligature font on this website.
 </p>

-## Four Types of Ligature in OpenType and CSS {#a1}
+## Four Types of Ligature in OpenType and CSS

 There are normally four types of ligature:
 *common*, *discretionary*, *historical*, *contextual*.
 CSS by `font-variant-ligatures`.